opencobra/cobratoolbox/docs/source/installation/vonBertalanffy.md

-# This is an instruction for installing all necessary tools to use vonBertalanffy
+# Installation instructions - vonBertalanffy
+(Suitable for UNIX-based computers)

-## First, begin by installing all the necessary dependencies.
+First, begin by installing all the necessary dependencies.
 At the time of writing this, the following were used:

- * Ubuntu 16.04 LTS
+ * Ubuntu 16.04 LTS (or newer)

  * Python 2.7